peverett/c0d1l1ty-exercises/PermMissingElem/README.md

 2. loop through N elements of A and subtract them from the sum
 3. Return what is left, which should be the missing number in the sequence.

-Since the N is in the range 1..100,000 calculate the sum use the `long long` type.
-Convert back to `int` to return because by then the value should be less or equal to the maximum N+1.
+Since the N is in the range 1..100,000 calculate the sum using the `long long` type.
+Convert back to `int` to return, by then the sum (missing number) should be less or equal to the maximum N+1.

 ## Test Cases